vinceau/i18next-auto-keys/README.md

 // Result in browser: "~~Hello world~~"
 ```

-**Benefits:**
-- **Migration tracking**: Visually see which parts of your UI are migrated
-- **QA testing**: Testers can easily identify translated vs hardcoded text
-- **Development debugging**: Quickly spot missing translations
-- **Production safety**: Automatically disabled in production (even if explicitly set)
-- Combine with `setDefaultValue` for maximum development convenience

 **Safety Note:**
 Debug mode is **automatically disabled** when `NODE_ENV=production`, even if you accidentally set `debug: true`.
 This prevents debug markers from appearing in production builds.

-**Tips:**
-- Enable only in development mode (check `process.env.NODE_ENV`)
-- Great for incremental migration of large codebases
-- The `~~` markers are distinctive and won't appear in normal text
-- No need to worry about accidentally enabling in production - it's protected!

 ## 🛠️ CLI Tools